AlfredMungaMbaru/Alx_DjangoLearnLab/django_blog/README.md

 1. While logged in, navigate to `/profile/` or click "Profile"
 2. View your account information and statistics
 3. Update your profile details as needed
-4. See a list of all your blog posts
+4. See a list of all your blog posts with management options

+#### Writing Blog Posts
+1. Log in to your account
+2. Click "Write New Post" on the home page or navigation
+3. Enter a descriptive title (5-200 characters)
+4. Write your blog content (minimum 20 characters)
+5. Click "Publish Post" to make it live

+#### Managing Your Posts
+1. View your posts on your profile page or the main blog
+2. Click "Edit" to modify title or content
+3. Click "Delete" to remove a post (with confirmation)
+4. Use the management dropdown on post cards for quick actions

 ### Viewing Blog Posts
 - Navigate to the home page to see all published blog posts